dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <span class='green'>I-know-nothing:</span> So what is really going on?
 Did the classifier cheat with us the same way Clever hans did?
 Are there any other methods which we can cheat?
 Is there any way to defend this cheating?
 Is it only in images or also in other tasks such as NLP and RL?
 This cheating can really put the state of the art classifier in a very difficult position as to are they really state of the art(SOTA) in classification and if someone misuses these techniques in fooling the classifier.
 This certainly has some serious after effects.

 <span class='red'>I-know-everything:</span> That is certainly true.
 This issue of adversarial example does put the mark of SOTA  on classifier really in a jeopardy!
+Are they really good as they claim beating humans?

 There are mainly 3 types of adversarial attacks.
 We will explain why is it so easy to perform them, and discuss the security implications that stem from these attacks.